prorev/prorev.github.io/_posts/2020-01-11-javascript-strict-mode.md

 title: JavaScript strict mode advantages.
 Why is it there?
 date: 2016-09-08 21:54:20
 author: taimane
+description: Explains why there is strict mode in JavaScript, lists rules for JavaScript strict mode.
+Several JavaScript strict mode examples are given all using "use strict" literal.
 layout: post
 permalink: /javascript/strict-mode/
 redirect_from: /javascript-strict-mode/